lucasrimondi/PlazoCrypto/README.md

 </div>

 ## About 📝
 PlazoCrypto is the Final Project for the JavaScript Course I completed in July '21 at Coderhouse.
-It is a fully responsive webapp that offers a simulated cryptocurrency staking service.
+It is a fully responsive webapp that offers a simulated cryptocurrency staking service and applies everything I have learnt during the course.

 ## Technologies and tools :computer:
 Html / CSS / Bootstrap / JavaScript / jQuery / AJAX / API